-U.S. Holders are urged to consult their tax advisors about the PFIC rules, including the advisability, procedure and timing of making a mark-to-market election or QEF election and the U.S. Holder's eligibility to file such elections (including, with respect to making a mark-to-mark election, whether our ordinary shares or ADSs are treated as "marketable stock" for such purpose).
+U.S. Holders are urged to consult their tax advisors about the PFIC rules, including the advisability, procedure and timing of making a mark-to-market election and the U.S. Holder's eligibility to file such an election (including whether our ordinary shares or ADSs are treated as "marketable stock" for such purpose).
 A U.S. Holder will be required to file Internal Revenue Service Form 8621 if such U.S. Holder owns our ordinary shares or ADSs in any year in which we are classified as a PFIC.